 Jetlag meant I was conveniently wide awake for the overnight drive and as the sky coloured with the dawn, we crossed the 26th parallel and passed a sign welcoming us to the fabled ‘Nor’ West’.
 We rolled into Denham, halfway up the Peron Peninsula and Shark Bay’s only settlement, populated by a mixture of snowbirds living cheek-by-jowl in the caravan park, permanent retirees in pristine bungalows and some fishing and tourist operations.
 We parked outside the café and waited for it to open.

 For once the plan was not too ambitious.
 Paddle north from Denham about 60 kilometres to the tip of the Peron Peninsula, round Cape Peron to the east side, then cover the same distance south to Monkey Mia Dolphin Resort, a trip that might take up to a week.
 We aimed to take advantage of the prevailing southwesterlies on the exposed west side of the Peron and deal with the same as headwinds on the more sheltered southbound leg.

-There was no fresh water on our route and even the townsfolk of Denham paid a premium for desalinated drinking water.
+There was no fresh water anywhere on our route, and even the townsfolk of Denham had to pay a premium for desalinated drinking water.
 So after breakfast we followed a network of 4×4 tracks to the tip of Cape Peron, our halfway point, and buried a cache of water and snacks.
 It saved carrying very heavy loads and should take us about two days to paddle here.

 These propitious conditions didn’t last long.
 Soon the wind swung to the northwest, obliging us to dig in for what was to be two-and-a-half days of relentless battling.
 I actually enjoyed getting my teeth into a headwind, buoyed up by sightings of the extraordinarily rich marine life that give Shark Bay its special UNESCO status.